 Not sure whether to enjoy your whisky neat or on the rocks, why not try a sip first?

 If the burning sensation feels like it’s at risk of altering your enjoyment of the whisky, or masking the flavour, you can also add a small amount of water to your dram.

-Cask strength or barrel proof whiskies – which can easily clock in at over 60% ABV – can, in fact, benefit from a touch of water which dilutes some of the alcohol and brings some of the more retiring flavours – that would have otherwise hidden under that high ABV karate chop to the taste buds – can have their time to shine.
+Cask strength or barrel proof whiskies – which can easily clock in at over 60% ABV – can, in fact, benefit from a touch of water which dilutes some of the alcohol and brings forward some of the more retiring flavours.

 How do you drink your whisky?
 Head on over to our Facebook page to join the debate now.